 The tingling and numbness of carpal tunnel syndrome are annoying and painful.
 Siatta B. Dunbar, DO, CAQSM, in Burnsville, Minnesota, has been treating patients with a variety of traumatic and chronic conditions for several years — including carpal tunnel syndrome — and is ready to help you get back on the mend.
-Book an appointment online or call today.
+Book an appointment by giving us a call today.

 Carpal tunnel syndrome is a condition caused by the compression of the median nerve — located in your wrist — which is responsible for moving your thumb and first three fingers.
 The tissue or tendons that go from your forearm to your hand connect to your median nerve via a small space in your wrist called the carpal tunnel.
 Typically if you have carpal tunnel syndrome, your hand may tingle, feel numb or weak, or be painful or uncomfortable.